caffeinated-pixels/randomquotemachine/readme.md

 This is for the Random Quote Machine [freeCodeCamp challenge](https://www.freecodecamp.org/learn/front-end-libraries/front-end-libraries-projects/build-a-random-quote-machine):

-This is a remake of the Random Quote Machine [I created back in 2017](https://codepen.io/cakeisaliegaming/pen/MOvWdg).
+This is a 2020 remake of the Random Quote Machine [I created back in 2017](https://codepen.io/cakeisaliegaming/pen/MOvWdg).
 How time flies!

-My aim was to refresh my knowledge of using Bootstrap and jQuery, and to try out Sass and Git/GitHub for the first time.
+My aim was to reacquaint myself with Bootstrap and jQuery, and to try out Sass and Git/GitHub for the first time.
+Hence this readme!!!

 ## API notes